GO HIKE COLORADO

 Even though you might want to try exploring the woods and fields near the trail on your own you shouldn’t.
 Making your own shortcuts and trails is forbidden in most hiking areas because it can cause a lot of damage to the environment.
 If everyone made their own trails and shortcuts pretty soon the entire area would be destroyed.
 Stay on the paths provided.

-www.personalinjury-law.com, an organization dedicated to providing the public with information about personal injury and safety information.
+This article was provided by www.personalinjury-law.com, an organization dedicated to providing the public with information about personal injury and safety information.
 Nothing in this article should be construed as legal advice, and it is intended for informational use only.